kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

-### I'm a villainess, but I will participate in the event
+### I'm a villainess, but I'll participate in the event

 I woke up early on that day.